rabblerouser/core/README.md

 3. Goto #1

 **Manual testing workflow:**
-1. From the root directory: `npm start`
+1. From the root directory: `npm build && npm start`
 2. Make your changes
 3. Point your browser at `http://localhost:3000`
 4. Goto #2